Presentations features

 The Become an Author feature allows an Administrator to take ownership of a Presentation by assigning author permissions to themselves.
 This action enables the Administrator to directly manage and edit the Presentation content, rather than only administering access or settings.

-When the Administrator selects “Become an Author”, author permissions are immediately assigned to the user.
-A confirmation pop-up message appears stating “Successfully became author of selected presentations”, indicating that the action has been completed successfully.
+When the Administrator selects Become an Author, author permissions are immediately assigned to the logged-in Administrator user in addition to their administrative rights.
+A confirmation pop-up message appears stating "Successfully became author of selected presentations", indicating that the action has been completed successfully.
+The user joins any existing authors who already have access to modify the selected Presentations.

 Once the Administrator becomes an author, they gain full authoring capabilities for the selected Presentation, including content modification and collaboration management.
 This is particularly useful when a Presentation requires maintenance, updates, or reassignment, and no active author is available.